Imtiaz Ibne Alam

 Gone are the days when doctors made assessment based on the presenting symptoms and outward appearance of the patient.
 Today, diagnostic reports are the primary basis on which doctors assess a patient's condition.

 Even if your condition is dire, the online doctor won't be able to suggest anything unless you show your most recent diagnostic reports.
+Besides that, top-tier physicians may not offer advice as candidly as they can in formal settings when consulting with patients online.

 If you ask an advice, the online doctor may not go deep down to the root cause of your problem.
 They may at best suggest a few things, such as some medications, just to improve your present symptoms.
 Also, it is highly likely that they will advice you to visit your local GP or get some diagnostic tests done.